gitter-badger/miu-1/notes/memory_representation.md

 fat pointers which consist of a header pointer and an offset, but that creates a problem of memory usage (1 extra word per pointer).

+So maybe in most cases, we use fat pointers, but we allow yet another "thin pointer" type that is always guaranteed to point to a block header?

 ## Block layout

 Minimum block size = 1 word (?)